 Ways to forfeit a lease

-In general, a lease can be forfeited by a landlord by a process referred to as ‘peaceable re-entry’, or alternatively by obtaining an order from the court.
+A lease can be forfeited by a landlord by a process referred to as ‘peaceable re-entry’, or by obtaining an order from the court.

 Peaceable re-entry

 Peaceable re-entry, in short, is the act of regaining physical possession of the property.
 The term ‘peaceable’ is by reference to the person and not necessarily the property which is the subject of the lease.
-It follows, therefore, that a landlord may use some force (against the property) to exercise its right of re-entry.
-However, this force should not be excessive.
-Indeed, it is a criminal offence to use violence to gain re-entry if there is someone at the property and they object to the re-entry.
+A landlord may use some force (against the property) to exercise its right of re-entry.
+This force should not be excessive.
+It is a criminal offence to use violence to gain re-entry if there is someone at the property and they object to the re-entry.

-It is important for a landlord to ensure that, in regaining possession, its acts are unmistakeable.
+A landlord needs to ensure that, in regaining possession, its acts are unmistakable.
 Commonly this will include precluding re-entry by the tenant (changing the locks) and blocking access to open areas to the extent possible.

 Due to the difficulties from a practical perspective in securing re-entry as outlined above, it is normal in commercial property for this to take place outside business hours where it is more likely that the property will be empty.